 Cocoa beans naturally contain caffeine, although not as much as coffee.
 And remember, the darker the chocolate, the more caffeine it has.
 They are rich in healthy antioxidants called flavonoids.
 Chocolate can lower the risk of stroke and heart attacks, aid the digestive system and help brain function and growth.
 Although chocoholics might rejoice at this news, it’s no excuse to overindulge – like with almost anything, it’s best consumed in moderation.

 Although they don’t contain caffeine, they have an abundance of essential Omega-3 fatty acids, which have a similar effect on you as caffeine.
+It's a healthier alternative to coffee and helps you feel awake and healthy.

 Keep a bottle of water at your desk and make sure you drink lots of water throughout the day.
 According to a study by Tufts University, dehydration can cause fatigue and confusion and leaves you feeling sluggish.
 Drink up!